The Bankrate promise

 “Home repair loans are typically unsecured, so you won’t need to use your property’s equity as collateral to qualify,” explains Cruz.
 “Once you’re approved, lenders will deposit the money in a few business days.
 These loans are typically calculated on a shorter repayment schedule, with terms ranging from 24 to 60 months.”

 The amount of funding you’re able to qualify for will depend on your credit profile.
-As with general personal loans, these loans generally come with a higher interest rate than other financing options.
-Because most home improvement loans have fixed interest rates, your monthly payments will remain the same throughout the life of the loan.
+As with general personal loans, these loans generally come with a higher interest rate than other financing options, and your rate could be higher if you specify that the loan will be used for home improvements.
+However, you can expect a set monthly payment since most home improvement loans have fixed interest rates.

 Home equity loan